Freelance designers and other creative business owners only have so many hours in the day, yet we expect ourselves to complete so many tasks.

 Gone are the days when you have to create each Facebook post and tweet just seconds before you publish it.
 My favorite social media scheduling app is Buffer.
-It lets you schedule posts to Twitter, Pinterest, Facebook (page and groups), LinkedIn and more.
+It lets you schedule posts to Twitter, Pinterest, Facebook (page and groups), LinkedIn and Instagram.

-5. Pinterest posts.
+5. Pinterest Posts.

-8. Feedback reminders for your clients.
+6. Feedback reminders for your clients

 I use Asana to manage my projects, and inside Asana I create a 'feedback due date' for my clients.
-A day before their feedback is due, Asana sends them a reminder.
+Then, a day before their feedback is due, Asana sends them a reminder.
 Awesome, right?

 9. Invoice reminders.

 Emailing clients to remind them of payments is just as uncomfortable as emailing them to get their overdue feedback.
 Once or twice is okay, but after that you start to feel reeeeally awkward.

 10. Project schedules

 I really recommend creating a project schedule you can use with every client.

 A project schedule outlines the timeline of the project.
 It shows the days and weeks in calendar format, and the tasks you're going to complete on each day.
 It also includes the days your clients feedback is due.

 To put this kind of schedule in place, just commit to starting each project on the same day (eg. Monday's.)
-Then follow through with the schedule for every client you have.
+Then follow through with the schedule for every project you have.
 With a project schedule in place, you'll always know when to expect your projects to end.
 And with that level of organization, most projects will actually end earlier than expected.